-Among the first, Quechua stands out, which is the most spoken in the country, followed by Aymara.
-Among the latter, the most vital is the Ashaninka, which is spoken by 97,477 people in the regions of Junín, Pasco, Ucayali, Apurímac, Ayacucho, Huánuco, Cusco and Loreto.
+Of the different languages spoken in the Amazon, the most important of these include Ashaninka, the mother tongue of 97,477 people in the regions of Junín, Pasco, Ucayali, Apurímac, Ayacucho, Huánuco, Cusco, and Loreto.

 There is also Sharanahua, which is spoken by the Indigenous community of the same name.
 The population is almost 600, according to a UNESCO specialist.
 The Sharanahua live mostly in the province of Purús, in the region Ucayali.